pascal369/PipeFittings/README.md

 [Operating environment] Environment in which FreeCAD operates

-[install] Place it in the "Mod" folder in your application folder.
+[install] Click on the green "Code" → "Download ZIP" button in the upper right corner After unzipping  the "PipeFittings-main.zip",Place it in the "Mod" folder in your application folder.

+[Uninstall] Delete the "PipeFittings-main" folder.